petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-css-client-extension.md

 ## Use the Client Extension on a Page

-Configure a page in Liferay to use your deployed client extension:
+Configure a page to use your deployed client extension:

 1. On a page, click _Edit_ (![Edit icon](../../../../images/icon-edit-pencil.png)) at the top.